Hum Aapke Hain Koun..!

 At the 42nd National Film Awards, Hum Aapke Hain Koun..! won two awards, including the Best Popular Film Providing Wholesome Entertainment.
-At the 40th Filmfare Awards, the film received a leading 13 nominations, including Best Actor (Khan), Best Supporting Actor (for both Kher and Behl) and Best Supporting Actress (for both Lagoo and Shahane), and won 5 awards, including Best Film, Best Director (Barjatya), Best Actress (Dixit) and Special Award (Lata Mangeshkar for "Didi Tera Devar Deewana").
-It also won major awards at the newly-introduced Screen Awards, where it won 6 awards.
+At the 40th Filmfare Awards, the film received a leading 13 nominations, and won five awards, including Best Film, Best Director (Barjatya), Best Actress (Dixit) and Special Award (Lata Mangeshkar for "Didi Tera Devar Deewana").
+It also won six awards at the newly introduced Screen Awards.

-Hum Aapke Hain Koun..! is considered as one of the most influential film in the Indian film industry as well as in pop culture.
+Hum Aapke Hain Koun..! is considered as one of the most influential films in the Indian film industry as well as in pop culture.
 It made a lasting impact on wedding celebrations in India, which often include songs and games from the film.
 It is credited as being a defining moment in Hindi cinema's box office history, and the beginning of a revolution in the Indian film distribution system.